๐ฅง ‘More pie, more sky pls’* ๐

 Continue reading A co-operative art school?
 Workshops at Conway Hall

-This series of workshops will explore potential models for a co-operative form of art education.
+This series of workshops will explore potential models for co-operative art education.
 The workshops are participatory and experimental, progressing through stages and open to anyone who would like to contribute.
 You do not have to come to all workshops, but if you can that would enhance continuity between sessions.

 A co-operative art school? is a research project on co-operative education, alternative art education, radical pedagogy and self-organisation, with the ultimate aim of raising awareness about cooperative art education and starting a co-operative art school.
 The project is supported by an Artquest Research Residency at the Conway Hall Humanist Library.